 This concludes formal consultation on the continued operation of the bottomfish fisheries in American Samoa, Guam, the Commonwealth of the Northern Marianas Islands, and the Main Hawaiian Islands.
-As provided in 50 CFR 402.16, reinitiation of formal consultation is required where discretionary federal agency involvement or control over the action has been retained or is authorized by law, and if:
+As provided in 50 CFR 402.16, reinitiation of formal consultation is required and shall be requested by the NMFS SFD or by NMFS PRD, where discretionary Federal involvement or control over the action has been retained or is authorized by law and:

-- 1. The amount or extent of incidental take for any species is exceeded; - 2.
-New information reveals effects of the agency action that may affect listed species or critical habitat in a manner or to an extent not considered in this opinion; - 3.
-The agency action is subsequently modified in a manner that may affect listed species or critical habitat to an extent or in a way not considered in this biological opinion or written concurrence; or - 4.
-A new species is listed or critical habitat designated that may be affected by the action.
+- a.
+If the amount or extent of taking specified in the incidental take statement is exceeded; - b.
+If new information reveals effects of the action that may affect listed species or critical habitat in a manner or to an extent not previously considered; - c.
+If the identified action is subsequently modified in a manner that causes an effect to the listed species or critical habitat that was not considered in the biological opinion or written concurrence; or - d.
+If a new species is listed or critical habitat designated that may be affected by the identified action.